obezbola/obezbola/README.md

 - 👋 Hi, I’m @obezbola
 - 👀 I’m interested in learn to program in different languages.
 I start with python
 - 🌱 I’m currently learning TOP IT academy
-- 📫 How to reach me obezbola@vkc.om
+- 📫 How to reach me obezbola@vk.com

 <!---
 obezbola/obezbola is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.